Mentorship Program

 • Mentorship is not supervised practice.
 The Provisional registrant (mentee) is fully accountable for their clinical work and decisions;

-• If a Provisional registrant does not pass the Canadian Entry-to-Practice (CETP) exam the Mentorship Program will be extended beyond the minimum 3 months, to continue until they pass the CETP exam;
+• The term of mentorship is a minimum of 3 months (extended if working part-time to ensure 450 patient/client care hours).
+If a Provisional registrant does not pass the Canadian Entry-to-Practice (CETP) exam, the Mentorship Program will be extended beyond the minimum 3 months and will continue until they pass the CETP exam.

 You cannot begin your mentorship period or use the professional title “speech-language pathologist”, “speech therapist” or “audiologist” until you are registered with NBASLPA.